Yaksha: Ruthless Operations: Critical response

-Abirbhab Maitra of Ready Steady Cut rated the film with 2.5 stars out of 5 and praised the "chemistry between Yaksha Sol Kyung-gu and prosecutor Ji-hoon (Park Hae-soo)" terming it as "one of the highlights of the film"; however, Maitra found the "overall film half-cooked" concluding that "it gives you moments of entertainment, but the bumpy roads give you the jerk, which is neither comfortable nor satisfying."
-Roger Moore of Roger Movie Nation rated the film with 2.5 stars out of 4 and wrote, "A pulpy, gonzo espionage story of mutual mistrust, old grudges, beatings, torture, kidnapping and summary executions.
-And those acts are committed by the good guys."

 Johnny Loftus of Decider, recommending to stream the film, wrote, "Yaksha: Ruthless Operations brings a heap of trigger-happy spycraft to its tale of secrets and lies and two-faced promises on the way to sorting out some hard-earned justice."
 Loftus stated that the film "hums with ease through... tightly-edited action sequences" and noted that visually, it "benefits from palette, with neon reds bleeding in from every corner of the frame", showing the "gleaming, teeming Shenyang cityscape."

 James Marsh of the South China Morning Post rated the film with 2 out of 5 stars and wrote, "Sluggish, predictable and almost wilfully devoid of thrills, South Korean action drama Yaksha: Ruthless Operations offers none of the unpredictable or mischievous antics teased by its curious title."
 Marsh concluded "[it] is a blandly functional thriller, executed with workmanlike competence, that woefully lacks any discernible glamour, intelligence or style."